-Property in Victory Park Estate This is covered by a deed of sublease which is yet to be perfected
+Property in Victory Park Estate This is covered by a deed of sublease.

-Property in Ikeja GRA

-It is covered by a deed of assignment which is yet to be perfected
+Property in Ikeja GRA It is covered by a deed of assignment.

 Properties in Maccido Royal Estate Abuja Properties in Sapphire Estate Lekki Properties in Northern Star Garden Abuja Properties in Milverton, Lekki